a-kramer/mcmc_clib/README.md

 to satisfy these dependencies.

-inspect the Makefile.
+Then, inspect the Makefile.
+Once you are satisfied, type

-type
 ```
 make -B
 ```
-note that the option "-B" will compile everything, even if the binaries appear up to date.
-It is not necessary once you have compiled the binaries once for your architecture.
+note that the option ```-B``` will compile everything, even if the binaries appear up to date.
+This option is not necessary once you have compiled the binaries a first time successfully.

 Usage
 =====

-	./ode_rmhmc_binary -l ./model_esens.so -c ./data.cfg -b \
+	./ode_smmala -l ./model.so -c ./data.cfg -b \
-                           -o sampleND.double -s ${sample_size} > ttr.out
+                     -o sample.double -s ${sample_size} > ttr.out

 	-b
 	      switches output mode to binary, otherwise text mode (printf)